thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 entity-from-dashboard-state-3:
     0:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-6-pe.png
-        title: 'Click layers icon in the top left corner of the dashboard to create a new state.
+        title: 'Click the layers icon in the top left corner of the dashboard to create a new state.
 In the opened dialog window, click a "+" icon to add a new state;'
     1:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-7-pe.png
         title: 'Enter state&#39;s name.
 For the state to be named after the entity, use ${entityName} as the name of the state.
-Thus during the action, you will be transitioned to a state that is called the same as the entity that took part in the action.
+Thus, during the action, you will be transitioned to a state named after the entity that took part in the action.
 Click "Add";'
     2:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-8-pe.png
-        title: 'Now you see a list with two states: root one, and the one that has been just created.
-Click "Save" in the lower right of the dialog.'
+        title: 'Now you see a list with two states: the root one, and the one that has just been created.
+Click "Save" in the lower right corner of the dialog.'

 entity-from-dashboard-state-4:
     0:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-9-pe.png
-        title: 'In the root dashboard state, enter widget Edit mode by clicking the “pencil” icon in the upper right corner of it;'
+        title: 'In the root dashboard state, enter widget Edit mode by clicking the “pencil” icon in the upper right corner;'
     1:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-10-pe.png
         title: 'Scroll down to find "Actions" section.
 Click "Add action" button;'